 The Bottom Line on Interview Thank You Emails

-Read sample thank-you email to see how they they look.
-Take great care with these thank-you notes.
-Even though these are email messages, they are important examples of the quality of your work, your follow up skills, and your expertise sending effective email.
+Take great care with these thank you notes.
+Even though these are email messages, they are important examples of the quality of your work, your follow-up skills, and your expertise in sending effective emails.
 All of those are important points to make with a potential employer.